HCL-TECH-SOFTWARE/dx-docker-compose/README.md

 ### Docker-compose services and load balancing

 The core of a docker-compose environment are its services.
-In the case of DX, each of our different components of DX (Core, CC, DAM, ...) is a individual docker-compose service.
+In the case of DX, each of the different DX components (Core, CC, DAM, ...) is a individual docker-compose service.
 The services are all described and configured in `dx.yaml`.
-Amongst other configurations, each service has a external port or a port range defined.
+Amongst other configurations, each service has a external port defined.

 Inside a docker-compose environment all containers of a particular service are reachable via their service name.
-If you e.g. connect into a docker container running in docker-compose, you'll be able to resolve the service name via dns.
+If you connect into a docker container running in docker-compose, you'll be able to resolve the service name via dns.
+You could do so by just pinging the image processor (service name "image-processor") from any other container.
-If you e.g. connect into the DAM service and then run `ping image-processor`(note that "image-processor" is the docker-compose service name) multiple times, then this will connect you randomly to all running image processor containers.
 See below on how to bash into a docker-compose container.

 ### Running DX docker-compose in a hybrid setup